whachoe/phpbb-radio/README.md

 ### Important files:
-*    config_db.php: Holds the credentials to your phpbb-database
+*    db_config.php: Holds the credentials to your phpbb-database (there's a sample file included: db_config-sample.php)
-*    config.php: Various configuration options
+*    config.php: Various configuration options.
+If you want to stream from soundcloud, be sure to get a [Soundcloud API Key](http://soundcloud.com/you/apps/ "Get Soundcloud API KEY") and set it in this file.
 *    crawler.php: Connects to the mysql-database which hosts the phpbb-data, pulls out all the posts, parses them, checks the availability of the urls and finally saves them to Mongodb.
 *    check_availability.php: Checks an existing Mongodb and tests the availability of the urls that are stored inside.
 *    web/index.php: The web-frontend of the radio.